williamyang98/ScriptEditor/README.md

 ### Bugs
 * Connections between nodes don't render unless camera is moved to the origin
-* Artifcating left behind when cubic connection is moved (Possible bounding rect issue)
+* Artifacting left behind when cubic connection is moved (Possible bounding rect issue)

 ### Requirements
 * Python 3.0 and above